pl8787/textnet-release/MODEL_CONFIG.md

   - new : create a new layer for each net
 - setting : a map specified by different layers

+### Parameter Sharing
-To cope with sharing parameters between layers we can use these configuration below:
+To cope with sharing parameters between layers, we can use these configuration below:
 - share : a list of parameters for share.
   - param_id : the parameter id in current layer
   - source_layer_name : the source layer name